Gfruin/LookingForGroup/README.md

 3. User-GM will be able to create monster stat-blocks
 4. Users will be able to create posts to discuss D&D

+<------------>
+APP FEATURES
+<------------>
+This app will use user provided location data.
+This data will then use the Google Maps API and render the locations on the user match-making page